-Every season is getting shorter except summer, and that’s not good
+Every season except summer is getting shorter, a sign of trouble for people and the environment

 In April 2018, a sizable snowstorm blanketed several towns in New Jersey in what seemed like a freak occurrence.
 In March 2012, unusually warm temperatures in Michigan caused vegetation to emerge from dormancy early, but then were subsequently destroyed by freezing weather in April.

-As more unusual weather reports popped up over the years, researcher Yuping Guan became inspired to examine how seasonal cycles were changing.
+As more unusual weather reports popped up over the years, researcher Yuping Guan was inspired to examine how seasonal cycles were changing.
 He and his colleagues analyzed temperature data from 1952-2011 and found the four seasons no longer occur equally and had irregular onsets.

 In the Northern Hemisphere mid-latitudes, the length of summer increased from 78 to 95 days — or about 4.2 days per decade from 1952-2011.
 Winter contracted from 76 to 73 days, or 2.1 days per decade on average.
 Spring decreased from 124 to 115 days, and autumn shrank from 87 to 82 days; each shrank about one day per decade.
 All seasons were warmer.
 The most obvious seasonal length changes occurred around the Mediterranean and the Tibet Plateau.